Renaud11232/icecast-autodj/README.md

 ### EZStream

 The provided configuration makes EZStream stream as a source on a local IceCast server on the `/autodj` mountpoint.
 It will play continuously a playlist in a random order.
-It's alsso set up so it will reencode mp3 while streaming using `ffmpeg`.
-That way the stream bitrate will stay arround 160kb/s.
+It's alsso set up so it will reencode mp3 while streaming using `madplay` and `lame`.
+That way the stream bitrate will stay arround 128kb/s.

+These configurations are available for ezstream versions prior to v1.0 and for v1.0 and later.

 ## Operating